elixir-lang/elixir/lib/elixir/pages/getting-started/writing-documentation.md

 ## Doctests

-We recommend that developers include examples in their documentation, often under their own `## Examples` heading.
+We advise developers to include examples in their documentation, often under their own `## Examples` heading.
 To ensure examples do not get out of date, Elixir's test framework (ExUnit) provides a feature called doctests that allows developers to test the examples in their documentation.
 Doctests work by parsing out code samples starting with `iex>` from the documentation.
 You can read more about them at `ExUnit.DocTest`.

 ## Documentation != Code comments